-1. Registration for athletics and activities is an online process using FamilyID and is completed through each of the four high schools.
-To register, go to the high school’s Athletics website (see links above) and click on “Register for Athletics.”
+1. Registration is required and can be completed online via FinalForms.
+Go to the high school’s Athletics website (see links above) and click on the button: “Register for Athletics” which will take you the school’s registration instructions and the FinalForms webpage.
 Please note the following before registering online:

 - Registration must be completed by the parent or legal (court appointed) guardian of the student athlete.

 - Parents/guardians can find registration instructions in the Parent Playbook for FinalForms.

 - Parents/guardians can enter multiple students in one FinalForms session.

 - When you add or update information in FinalForms, you must also add/update that information in ParentVUE.